Veterans Education Benefits Certification Information

 How To Contact Us

 Limited in-person hours will be available on campus.
 The new veterans center is in Bldg 1, Room 201.
 Walk-in service will be available Monday and Tuesdays during summer from 9-3 (closed 12:30 - 1:30 for lunch).

 Email contact will likely provide you with the quickest response.
 Contact us by email at VAEdBenefits@lanecc.edu and use your LCC email if you have one and provide your L# in your correspondence.
 We are monitoring this email during work hours.
 You can also make an appointment for a Zoom call.
 This option is available only for students who already have a L#.
 Register for a Zoom appointment call and you will receive an email with the Zoom appointment information.

 Based on the new law, Post-9/11 GI Bill ® students who pursue resident courses converted to an online modality solely due to COVID-19 will continue to receive the Monthly Housing Allowance (MHA) rate for resident training.
-The law only authorizes this special authority from March 1, 2020, to December 21, 2020.
+The law authorizes this special authority until December 21, 2021.
 The new law applies equally to current and new students enrolled in the converted courses.
 Note: Other types of changes to a student’s enrollment status may affect payments.
 Non COVID-19 related changes must still be reported per normal requirements.
 Examples: class withdrawal, registering for a class after the term has started, no-show drop.

 Will there be any impact on tuition and fee payments when only the modality changes within a term due to COVID-19?
 (Updated 3/27)